-2.7 Guidelines on Sending Messages
+1.7 Guidelines on Sending Messages

-Many types of ECHONET Lite devices (such as equipment and sensors) have a small memory capacity and low computing power.
+Many types of ECHONET Lite devices (such as equipments and sensors) have a small memory capacity and low computing power.
 Therefore, when sending request messages or notification messages consecutively to the same ECHONET Lite device in a short time, or when sending a new request message to the same ECHONET Lite device before the device has sent a response to an earlier one, the response from the device could be lost, or the processing relevant to each message might not be incorporated.
-In some ECHONET

-Lite devices, messages need to be sent at intervals in the order of seconds or more.
+In some ECHONET Lite devices, messages need to be sent at intervals in the order of seconds or more.
 When sending messages consecutively to the same ECHONET Lite device, it is recommended that the transmission interval be designed to reflect the processing capability of different ECHONET Lite devices.

-2.8 Guidelines on Management of ECHONET Lite Device
+1.8 Guidelines on Management of ECHONET Lite Device

 Two or more device objects may be mounted on the same ECHONET Lite node.
 In such cases, it is recommended that, when wishing to uniquely specify in units of device mounted on the same ECHONET Lite node as well as uniquely specifying the ECHONET Lite node itself, the "Identification number property (0x83)" should be implemented in the device objects and the protocol type of the lower communication layer should be 0xFE.
 "Identification number property (0x83)" is the number used to uniquely identify device objects within a domain.
 This is defined under device objects super class requirements in "APPENDIX Detailed Requirements for ECHONET Device Objects".
-Here, vendors have to ensure that the unique ID fields of "identification number property (0x83)" are not overlapping within the same class for a manufacturer's specific code (0xFE).